πŸ§ͺ Demo Mode, You are viewing this as a logged-in Individual user. This session was sent to hello@uavtalent.com for review.

 Typical Travel Days per Month

-Despite demanding roles and extensive travel, job satisfaction is notably high.
-The modal rating is 8/10.
-Very few respondents scored below 4.
+Despite demanding field roles and extensive travel, job satisfaction across the sector is notably high.
+The modal rating is 8/10 and very few respondents scored below 4.

 πŸ’‘ Satisfied but mobile.
-High satisfaction does not mean stability.
-Even professionals rating their role 8/10 are open to moves offering better progression or a stronger package.
-Satisfaction and retention are different problems.
+High satisfaction does not equal stability.
+Even professionals rating their role 8/10 are actively open to moves that offer better progression, more stimulating projects, or a stronger package.
+Satisfaction and retention are fundamentally different problems requiring different solutions.

 Respondents described in free text which skills they believe are most in demand.
-Responses aggregated by keyword frequency.
-Top 3 available here.
+Responses were aggregated by keyword frequency.
+The top 3 themes are available here, the full 14-category breakdown is in the premium report.

 BVLOS